ObbieOnOblivion/Toyota-Supra-tuning/README.md

 current IDE.
 Your Ide will not close.
 # Dont understand cars
 Well look no further than the help() function, I have added the propper text documentation in the "pep 257 format"

+# Note to your self
+i want there to be another corrilation betwenn the horse power and the 1/8 mile and the quarter mile